Observability

 Send DefenseClaw GenAI traces to Galileo Cloud or self-hosted Galileo while keeping local observability enabled.

-DefenseClaw sends OpenTelemetry GenAI spans to Galileo over OTLP HTTP/protobuf.
-Galileo is a traces-only destination; metrics and logs can continue flowing to the bundled local collector or another named OTLP backend.
+DefenseClaw sends its generated galileo-rich-v2 trace projection to Galileo over OTLP HTTP/protobuf.
+Galileo is a traces-only destination; metrics and logs continue flowing to the bundled local collector or another destination.
+The projection retains root-agent/subagent topology, workflows, turns, model and tool operations, retrieval, guardrail/judge work, structural events/links, and stable lifecycle/execution correlation when those fields are present.

 Cloud setup